braindead-dev/ask-pg/README.md

 KV_REST_API_URL=your_kv_rest_api_url_here
 ```

+4. Set up the vector store by going to [OpenAI's vector store page](https://platform.openai.com/api-keys) and creating a new vector store, and uploading the essays in /public/essays.
+Then, get the vector store ID and update the `vectorStoreId` in `config/ai.ts`.

-4. Run the development server:
+5. Run the development server:
 ```bash
 npm run dev
 # or
 yarn dev
 ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to start chatting!
+6. Open [http://localhost:3000](http://localhost:3000) in your browser to start chatting!

 ## 🔧 Configuration